 Industrial facilities and petroleum refineries primarily use natural gas as the methane source for hydrogen production.
 Several fuel cell power plants in the United States treat and use landfill gas (biogas) as hydrogen source.
 Biofuels and petroleum fuels are also potential hydrogen sources.

 Electrolysis uses electricity to produce hydrogen

 Electrolysis is a process that splits hydrogen from water using an electric current.
-Electrolysis is commonly used to demonstrate chemical reactions and hydrogen production in high school science classes.
+Electrolysis is commonly used in high school science classes to demonstrate chemical reactions and hydrogen production.
 On a large, commercial scale, the process may be referred to as power-to-gas, where power is electricity and hydrogen is gas.
 Electrolysis itself does not produce any byproducts or emissions other than hydrogen and oxygen.
-The electricity for electrolysis can come from renewable sources, nuclear energy, or fossil fuels.
-If the electricity for electrolysis is produced from fossil fuel (coal, natural gas, and petroleum) or biomass combustion, then the related environmental effects and CO2 emissions are indirectly associated with that hydrogen.
+The electricity for electrolysis is currently provided by the electric power grid, which is supplied with a mix of renewable sources, nuclear energy, and fossil fuels.

-Research is underway to develop other ways to produce hydrogen and a few include:
+Research is underway to develop other ways to produce hydrogen, including:

-- Converting biomass into gas or liquids and separating the hydrogen
+- Thermochemical processes to convert biomass into gas or liquids and to separate the hydrogen

 - Photolytic processes that use solar energy to split water into hydrogen and oxygen

 - Biological processes that use microbes, such as bacteria and microalgae, to produce hydrogen through biological reactions